Random Stinespring superchannel: converting channel queries into dilation isometry queries: Applications to quantum learning theory

-In this section, we apply the random Stinespring superchannel to the application of quantum channel learning.
-It allows us to reduce general channel tomography to isometry tomography, and obtain the optimal query complexity $O(rd_Ad_B)$ of learning rank-$r$ quantum channels.
-We also develop an algebraic lower bound technique based on polynomial method~\cite{beals2001quantum} that allows us to prove a clean $\Omega(rd_Ad_B)$ lower bound without any logarithmic factors and is secure against arbitrary types of queries (e.g., queries to the inverse or controlled versions of the channel, or with indefinite causal order).
+In this section, we apply the random Stinespring superchannel to quantum learning theory, focusing on the problem of quantum channel learning~\cite{AMele2025, chen2025quantumchanneltomographyestimation}.
+More specifically, our construction reduces tomography of general quantum channels to tomography of isometries, leading to the optimal query complexity \(O(r d_A d_B)\) for learning rank-\(r\) quantum channels, recently established in~\cite{AMele2025,chen2025quantumchanneltomographyestimation}.
+We also develop an algebraic lower bound technique based on polynomial method~\cite{beals2001quantum} that allows us to prove a clean $\Omega(rd_Ad_B)$ lower bound without any logarithmic factors and is secure against arbitrary types of queries (e.g.\ queries to the inverse or controlled versions of the channel, or with indefinite causal order).
 Together, this establishes $\Theta(rd_Ad_B)$ as the optimal query complexity of learning rank-$r$ quantum channels.

-We note that alternative learning algorithms achieving the same $O(rd_Ad_B/\epsilon^2)$ query complexity have recently been developed in~\cite{AMele2025} via a random purification channel on Choi states and in~\cite{chen2025quantumchanneltomographyestimation} via a tester-dependent random dilation procedure (i.e., its construction depends explicitly on both the input state and on the measurement carried out at the output).
+We note that alternative learning algorithms achieving the same $O(rd_Ad_B/\epsilon^2)$ query complexity have recently been developed in~\cite{AMele2025} via a random purification channel on Choi states and in~\cite{chen2025quantumchanneltomographyestimation} via a tester-dependent random dilation procedure (i.e.\ its construction depends explicitly on both the input state and on the measurement carried out at the output).
 Our results provide an alternative, state- and measurement-agnostic way to reduce channel learning to isometry learning.
 Meanwhile, the only known lower bound for general non-isometry channels is $\Omega(d_A^2d_B^2/\log(d_Ad_B))$ when the channels have full rank ($r=d_Ad_B$).
 It has undesired logarithmic factors and holds when we only allow sequential queries of the channel~\cite{rosenthal2024quantum}.
-We now restate the main result of this section in the form of a quotable theorem. \begin{thm}[(Optimal query complexity of channel learning)] Let $\Phi: \mathcal{L}(\mathcal{H}_A) \to \mathcal{L}(\mathcal{H}_B)$ be any quantum channel with input dimension $d_A$, output dimension $d_B\geq 2$, and rank at most $r$.
+We now restate the main result of this section in the form of a quotable theorem. \begin{boxedthm}{} \begin{thm}[(Optimal query complexity of channel learning)] Let $\Phi: \mathcal{L}(\mathcal{H}_A) \to \mathcal{L}(\mathcal{H}_B)$ be any quantum channel with input dimension $d_A$, output dimension $d_B\geq 2$, and rank at most $r$.
 From~\cite{AMele2025,chen2025quantumchanneltomographyestimation} it is known that there is a quantum learning algorithm that makes

 parallel queries to the channel $\Phi$ and outputs a classical description of a channel $\hat{\Phi}$ such that $\|\hat{\Phi}-\Phi\|_\diamond\leq \epsilon$ with probability at least $2/3$.
 Furthermore, any quantum algorithm that learns $\Phi$ to constant error with success probability at least $2/3$ must make at least